Tuesday, December 25, 2018

 Understanding.

 Nursing home residents can tell you what life was like when they were young.
-People don't take the time to listen.
+People need to take the time to listen.

 We should.

-Our elder generation has lived through historic events that the rest of us have only read about in books.
+Our older generation has lived through historic events that the rest of us have only read about in books.
 They are the real deal.

 I have a challenge for you this holiday season.